pseudocoders/GPT-notes/basics/languages.md

 8. Draft.js: Draft.js is a powerful and extensible library for building rich text editors in JavaScript.
 It provides a framework for managing and manipulating structured content, including features like formatting, block styles, inline styles, and custom plugins.
 Draft.js is widely used in applications that require advanced text editing capabilities.

 1. Three.js: Three.js is a powerful library for creating 3D graphics and animations on the web.
 It provides an easy-to-use API for rendering 3D scenes using WebGL or fallbacks to HTML5 Canvas.
 Three.js supports features like lights, shadows, materials, cameras, and geometry manipulation.
 It is widely used in building interactive 3D experiences and games.

-2. Redux: Redux is a predictable state management library commonly used with React.js.
-It provides a centralized store for managing application state and enables predictable state updates through a unidirectional data flow.
-Redux helps in maintaining a clear and manageable application state, making it easier to debug and reason about complex applications.

 3. Jest: Jest is a testing framework developed by Facebook for JavaScript applications.
 It provides a simple and intuitive API for writing unit tests, integration tests, and snapshot tests.
 Jest includes features like test runners, assertions, mocking, and code coverage reporting.
 It is often used in conjunction with React applications, but it can be used for testing any JavaScript code.